ParisNeo/lollms-webui/docs/tutorials/lmstudio_tutorial.md

 # Integrating LM Studio with LoLLMs Web UI

-1. Install LM Studio for your OS.
+1. Install [LM Studio](https://lmstudio.ai/) for your OS.

 2. Open LM Studio, browse / search for a model of your choosing and download it.

-3. Download LoLLMs Web UI latest release for your OS.
+3. Download [LoLLMs Web UI latest release](https://github.com/ParisNeo/lollms-webui/releases) for your OS.
 Move to a folder of your choosing and run the install file - follow prompts as needed.

 4. Run LoLLMs.
-Choose ‘Settings’ tab.
+Choose the ‘Settings’ tab in the LoLLMs Web UI.

-5. Choose ‘Binding Zoo’ subsection, scroll down to ‘Elf’ and select ‘Install’ button.
+5. Choose the ‘Binding Zoo’ subsection, scroll down to ‘Elf’ and select the ‘Install’ button.

 6. After install, restart LoLLMs by closing the terminal application (Windows) and relaunching LoLLMs.